Envisioning Organizational Change OnlineOct 25, 2021

 Dean of College of Business & College of Professional and Global Education

-Interested in help with designing and leading change in your organization, for your clients, or for larger regional contexts?
+Are you interested in getting support with designing and leading change in your organization, for your clients, or for larger regional contexts?
 We can help you make sense of the complexities that change brings.
 Contact us at [email protected] to discuss how we can craft a solution to meet your specific needs.